open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 Then we determine the consumer id for our use case.
 The repository implementation provides a function for this task.
-It provides the most common property set (no repository path) for an OCI based OCM repository.
+It provides the most general property set (no repository path) for an OCI based OCM repository.

 ```go